redis/redis-doc/topics/persistence.md

 for faster restarts, and in the event of bugs in the AOF engine.

 Note: for all these reasons we'll likely end up unifying AOF and RDB into a single persistence model in the future (long term plan).

+Since Redis 7.0.0, when `aof-use-rdb-preamble` is set to yes, the BASE file uses RDB format.

 The following sections will illustrate a few more details about the two persistence models.